Hi, I am Evelyn Chen. Welcome to my website!

-I have no formal training in journalism although I’ve written many business reports.
-That foundation, plus sheet grit and a profound love for food, got me through my first few years of food writing.
+Although I’ve no formal training in journalism, I’ve written many business reports.
+That foundation, plus sheer grit and a profound love for food, got me through my first few years of food writing.
 Since then, I’ve been fortunate to freelance for some of the best in the food publication business.
 I was one-time food critic for Time Out Singapore, editor for Zagat Singapore and most recently, contributing editor for both 12forward Singapore and Where Chefs Eat (2018) by Phaidon.